AnthonyMichaelTDM/CSE140-Final-Project/Report.md

                 return String::new();
             }
             ExMem::Ex { /* ommitted */ } => {
-                // if the branch and jump unit told us to take a branch or jump, we need to flush the pipeline /* implementation ommitted */
+                // if the branch and jump unit told us to take a
+                // branch or jump, we need to flush the pipeline /* implementation ommitted */
             }
         };

-    let (memwb, report) = match (control_signals.mem_read, control_signals.mem_write) {
+    let (memwb, report) = match (
+        control_signals.mem_read, control_signals.mem_write
+    ) {
         (true, false) => {
             // load
             /* ommitted */